vectro/python-gitlab/docs/api-usage.rst

    print(project.pformat())

 You can get a dictionary representation copy of the Gitlab Object.
 Modifications made to the dictionary will have no impact on the GitLab Object.
-This can also be used to create a JSON representation of the object.
-There are two ways to retrieve a dictionary representation of the Gitlab Object.

  * `asdict()` method.
 Returns a dictionary representation of the Gitlab object.
  * `attributes` property.
 Returns a dictionary representation of the Gitlab object.